fable-compiler/samples-electron/samples/webGLTerrain/README.md

       4. Enter debug mode, select main or render debug dropdown depending on breakpoint location
       5. Run the debugger.
 Debugger will break at F# line corresponding to the location of your js breakpoint.
 You may need to `ctrl-r` in Electron to refresh and hit breakpoints in render process, see [here](http://code.matsu.io/1)
       6. Once the debugger has hit the breakpoint you can set other breakpoints in F# that will function.
 These breakpoints appear to be in the sourcemap.
 If you set breakpoints in the F# source proper they will not function as expected and show up as greyed out breakpoints in the debug view while the debug session is running.

-      **Alternatively you can use the debugger in Chrome tools which also does a lot of nice sourcemap work**

       **You can also run the `watch` task so that files are transpiled automatically on save.
 Enable by View -> Command Palette -> Type `tasks: run task` -> Select `watch`.
 Or ctrl-p and type `task watch`**